-Anna Cheung is a community representative.
-She is Head, Vocational Training for People with Disabilities Section and three Shine Skills Centres under the Vocational Training Council.
+Anna Cheung is Head of Vocational Training for People with Disabilities Section and three Shine Skills Centres under the Vocational Training Council.
 She is currently involved in a project to engage students with disabilities in career planning and development through life-long learning.
 Before serving students with disabilities, she had over 20 years of experience in vocational education and had wide experience in project/ school management, quality assurance and accreditation exercises.

 Kim Anderson, Community Representative

 Kim Anderson, a teacher by profession, has been involved with ESF since coming to Hong Kong in 1988.
 Her initial involvement was as a teacher then advisor.
 Both of Kim’s daughters attended ESF schools.
 Her oldest daughter is currently attending University in the UK.
 Kim’s youngest daughter has cerebral palsy, is non-verbal and uses an alternative communication system.
 She is currently studying a personalized learning program here in Hong Kong.